rcos/CSCI2961-01/Syllabus.md

 ##Integrity

-Collaboration is not allowed.
+Collaboration is allowed (but do not copy blindly - please understand) .
 Labs and Quizzes should be solved and written by individuals alone.
 Project is a group project (group of 3 or 4)
 If anyone is caught cheating then severe measures will be taken such as lowering the final grade, and the event will be reported to the appropriate authorities in the campus.